 . . . . . . . . . . . . . . . .

 In 2016, while doing a TV Foreign Reporting Course in Denmark, I worked on some short docummentaries that you will find below.

 SAME SEX MARRIAGE IN FINLAND.
 The 1st of March 2017, Finland was the last Nordic country to legalise same-sex marriage.
 This decision came two years after a tight vote in favour of this resolution.
 Even though Finland is considered a gay friendly country, this law faced opposition.
 The main resistance came from the Evangelical Lutheran Church.
 Last September, the church published a handbook indicating that priests should not officiate same-sex marriages.
 But some priests decided to go against their church guidance.

 A docummentary produced along with two classmates and with the support of a ‘Nordic Grant’ by the Danish School of Media and Journalism.
-(I was camerawoman and editor)
+(I filmed and edited)